chrdz/2014-MancalaGame/README.md

 # Mancala_2014
+Mancala board game: two player game where the aim is to capture the stones of the opponent.

-Mancala board game (OOP, separation between kernel, text interface and graphical interface).
+OOP, separation between kernel, text interface and graphical interface.